Our Qualified Therapists

 OTR/L, OT Director

-Scott has certification in the Ergoscience functional capacity evaluation and on-site job demands analysis programs, with extensive experience performing onsite treatment and job site analysis.
-He has developed programs for sprain and strain/early identification and work injury prevention, working closely with the employee and the employer.
-Scott has assembled a team that can meet and exceed all of your occupational therapy needs.
+Scott is certified in the Ergoscience functional capacity evaluation and on-site job demands analysis programs.
+He has extensive expertise in performing onsite treatment and job site analysis.
+He has been integral in developing the integrated disability management program.
+This program works with the physician, employer, and worker to help with early identification, work injury prevention, and quicker return to work after an injury occurs.
+We also help the employees through coaching and training to prevent work related injuries.
+Scott has the confidence that his team can meet and exceed all of your occupational therapy needs.

 OTR/L, Assistant OT Director

-Kylene has been practicing in occupational therapy since 2001 and with Community Sports and Therapy Center since 2003.
-Her expertise is in geriatrics and skilled nursing care, as well as outpatient therapy where she specializes in upper extremity rehabilitation, wheelchair evaluations, home evaluations, contracture management and splinting, urinary incontinence, Allen cognitive training, Kinesiotaping and assisting individuals in regaining their functional independence with activities of daily living.
+Her expertise is in outpatient therapy where she specializes in upper extremity rehabilitation, wheelchair evaluations, contracture management and splinting, Kinesiotaping, Astym® and assisting individuals in regaining their functional independence with activities of daily living.

-Kylene has been a certified ASTYM provider since 2013, and she is currently the only Occupational Therapist providing ASTYM treatment in our area.
-Kylene focuses on providing ASTYM to patient’s suffering from lateral/medial epicondylitis, carpal tunnel syndrome, shoulder, elbow, wrist and hand pain and dysfunction and a variety of other upper extremity deficits.
+Kylene has been a certified Astym provider since 2013.
+Kylene focuses on providing Astym to patient’s suffering from lateral/medial epicondylitis, carpal tunnel syndrome, shoulder, elbow, wrist and hand pain and dysfunction and a variety of other upper extremity deficits.
 She also practices in home health care and inpatient acute care.

 OTR/L, Pediatric OT Director